vaib-dev/Courses/6-computer-networks/3-osi-model.md

 It determines how much data should be sent where and at what rate.
 This layer builds on the message which are received from the application layer.
 It helps ensure that data units are delivered error-free and in sequence.

-Transport layer helps you to control the reliability of a link through flow control, error control, and segmentation or de-segmentation.
+Transport layer helps you to control the reliability of a link through flow control, error control, and segmentation or de-segmentation.\
 The transport layer also offers an acknowledgment of the successful data transmission and sends the next data in case no errors occurred.
-TCP is the best-known example of the transport layer.
+TCP is the best-known example of the transport layer although we also have UDP but TCP always stand above of UDP due to reliability factor.

 ### 3. Internet Layer
 An internet layer is a second layer of the TCP/IP model.
 It is also known as a network layer.
 The main work of this layer is to send the packets from any network, and any computer still they reach the destination irrespective of the route they take.